What is yoga?

-Prana moves through the body via nadis (channels, streams) every human has seventy two thousand nadis.
-There are seven sites in the body where all seventy two thousand nadis intersect, those seven sites create a wheel of enery that make up the seven Chakras.
-Chakras don't "open" or "close" per say, the nadis (channels) get blocked not allowing the energy to flow through which creates an imbalance at that site.
+Prana moves through the body via Nadis (channels, streams) every human has seventy-two thousand Nadis.
+There are seven sites in the body where all seventy-two thousand nadis intersect, those seven sites create a wheel of energy that make up the seven Chakras.
+Chakras don't "open" or "close" per se, the nadis (channels) get blocked not allowing the energy to flow through which creates an imbalance at that site.

-This chakra governs will, social self and power.
+This chakra governs will, social self, and power.
 Transformation, self-esteem, determination are the key players here.
 Lack of energy, insomnia, and eating disorders.
-Weakness here will hinder the development of all other chakras.
+A weakness here will hinder the development of all other chakras.

 The Yoga Sutras of Patanjali

-The Yoga Sutras are made up of 196 sutras compiled by patanjali proir to 400 CE.
-The sutras fell into obscurity for almost 700 years between the 12th and 19th century and came back in the 19th century.
+The Yoga Sutras are made up of 196 sutras compiled by Patanjali prior to 400 CE.
+The sutras fell into obscurity for almost 700 years between the 12th and 19th centuries and came back in the 19th century.

 Samadhi Pada One

-Samadhi the blisful state where the yogi is absorbed into the one.
+Samadhi the blissful state where the yogi is absorbed into the one.
 Techniques the yogi must learn to dive into the depths of the mind are outlined here.

 Sadhana Pada Two

-Sadhana means practice or discpline here Patanjali outlines two forms of yoga; Kriya (action yoga) and Ashtanga (eight fold path)
+Sadhana means practice or discipline here Patanjali outlines two forms of yoga; Kriya (action yoga) and Ashtanga (eightfold path)

 Vibhuti Pada Three

 Vibhuti is translated as power or manifestation.
-Yogi super powers (if you will) are acquired by the practice of yoga.
-The emptation of these powers should be avoided and the attention should be fied only on liberation.
+Yogi superpowers (if you will) are acquired by the practice of yoga.
+The temptation of these powers should be avoided and the attention should be fixed only on liberation.